spiliopoulos/spiliopoulos.github.io/index.md

 management, transparency and accountability on the web.
 </p>

-If you want to contact me, your best hope is my email address:
+If you want to contact me, your best hope is at my email address:
 *my-first-name &#60;at&#62; cs.columbia.edu*